GovReady/govready-q/Schema.md

 For modules that define the root of an application, `icon` specifies a static asset (in the `assets` directory) to use as an application icon.

-In addition, a Module must have an `introduction` document and a list of one or more `output` documents.
+In addition, a Module may have an `introduction` document (for projects, the introduction appears at the top of the project page; for other module types, it appears as an implicit initial interstitial) and a list of one or more `output` documents.
 For example:

 	introduction:
 	  format: markdown